KumarLabJax/mouse-tracking-runtime/docs/pose/file_format.md

   - Type: 8-bit unsigned integer
   - Padding: None
   - Notes:
-    - This field provides a simplified view of when an instance only contains 0 confidence keypoints.
+    - This field provides a simplified count of instances in a frame that contain at least 1 non-zero keypoint confidence.

 - `poseest/instance_embedding`
   - Description: Associative embedding value for keypoints.